top of page

 The good news is that you can lessen your chances of developing dementia by stabilizing your blood sugar, reducing stress and getting enough sleep.
 Eating brain- healthy, anti-inflammatory foods is also extremely important.

 If you can’t sleep, there’s something going on in your body that isn’t healthy and it’s keeping you awake at night.
 I use functional lab tests to find what’s causing stress in your body such as hormone balance, liver function, gut health, heavy metals and more.
 The only way to sleep better naturally is to find what’s sabotaging your sleep and correct it.
+Book a consultation to get started.
 Then you’re more likely to keep your memory, avoid dementia, and stay healthy as you get older.

 As always, wishing you a good night’s sleep.